chinsonyeh/cyrandommount/README.md

 3. **Use the Macro:**
    - The addon automatically creates a macro named `CYRandomMount`.
-   - Place this macro on your action bar.
+   - To use the macro, drag it from the macro UI to your action bar.
+Alternatively, for quicker access, drag the icon directly from the options UI to your action bar.
    - When used, it will summon a random mount appropriate for your current area.

 ## Notes